EFA-FHB/efa_cicd/.github/actions/cleanup_workflow_runs/README.md

 This action deletes old workflow runs of a specified repository using Github's REST API.

-It first fetches a complete list of workflow_runs, it then creates a list of deletable workflow runs based on the current date.
-(Any workflow run older than _30 days_ will be deleted.)
+It first fetches a complete list of workflow runs from the Github REST-API.

-It then issues a DELETE-Requests for each of deleteable runs.
+Then it slices the list and extracts all but the most recent 30 runs`.

+The extracted run are deleted one by one starting from the oldest.

 ## Inputs